Skip to content

 docker.enabled = true

-The -t $task.cpus argument will populate as -t 2 when the process is run next.
+The -t $task.cpus argument will populate as -t 2 when we run the workflow next.
+Before we do, we will explore Nextflow's built-in reporting system to assess resource usage.

 2.5.4 Inspecting workflow performance